WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-13-build-net-core-in-ci-pipeline-in-azure-devops.md

 <script src="https://gist.github.com/WolfgangOfner/377d889add4e372dd6788a05b42ce43b.js"></script>

-Click Save and Run the pipeline will be added to your source control and then executed.
+Click "Save and Run" and the pipeline will be added to your source control and then executed.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/10/The-CI-Pipeline-is-running.jpg"><img loading="lazy" src="/assets/img/posts/2020/10/The-CI-Pipeline-is-running.jpg" alt="The CI Pipeline is running" /></a>